--Like many schools, we have been wrestling with the new Smarter Balanced Assessment and looking for ways to prepare children in an inquiry-based environment to better indicate their depth of understanding on the CAASPP.
-Since we have not yet achieved the CAASPP scores that we believe best represent our students' depth of learning, we are usinghave been able to analyze the multiple measures below to sharedemonstrate the successful academic achievement of our students.
-We will continue to explore changes in curriculum and programmatic structure until our CAASPP scores align with the rest of the data.
+Like many schools, we have been wrestling with the new Smarter Balanced Assessment and looking for ways to prepare children in an inquiry-based environment to better indicate their depth of understanding on the CAASPP.
+Though we have not yet achieved the CAASPP score results that we believe best represent our students' depth of learning, we will continue to seek ways for our students to achieve higher test results while maintaining a creative learning environment.
+We will also continue to explore changes in curriculum and programmatic structure until our CAASPP scores align with the rest of the data.
+Below, we analyze multiple measures to demonstrate the successful academic achievement of our students.
+As we can see in Figure 10-12 below, our scores are below the district and the county and they are fluctuating over a three year period.